byoung6/COVID/README.md

 # COVID

-## Deliverable 3:Presentation / Format
+## Deliverable 3: Presentation / Format

 ### Google Slides
 Attached is the link to the google slides we are preparing (this is already on our main branch): https://docs.google.com/presentation/d/1rvp-qjYvUckpk5IVLhBNoNzQASPl3vkx3YNAJQ2HaII/edit#slide=id.p